Maple syrup: Grades

 As long as maple syrup does not have an off-flavour, is of a uniform colour, and is free from turbidity and sediment, it can be labelled as one of the A grades.
-If it exhibits any problems, it does not meet Grade A requirements, and then must be labelled as "processing grade" maple syrup and may not be sold in containers smaller than 20 L. If maple syrup does not meet the requirements of processing-grade maple syrup (including a fairly characteristic maple taste), it is classified as substandard.
+If it exhibits any problems, it does not meet Grade A requirements.
+It then must be labelled as "processing grade" maple syrup and may not be sold in containers smaller than 20 L. If maple syrup does not meet the requirements of processing-grade maple syrup (including a fairly characteristic maple taste), it is classified as substandard.

 This grading system was accepted and made law by most maple-producing states and provinces, and became compulsory in Canada as of 13 December 2016.
 Vermont, in an effort to "jump-start" the new grading regulations, adopted the new grading system as of 1 January 2014, after the grade changes passed the US Senate and House in 2013.
 Maine passed a bill to take effect as soon as both Canada and the United States adopted the new grades.
 In New York the new grade changes became law on 1 January 2015.
 New Hampshire did not require legislative approval and so the new grade laws became effective as of 16 December 2014, and producer compliance was required as of 1 January 2016.

 Golden and amber grades typically have a milder flavour than dark and very dark, which are both dark and have an intense maple flavour.
 The darker grades of syrup are used primarily for cooking and baking, although some specialty dark syrups are produced for table use.
 Syrup harvested earlier in the season tends to yield a lighter colour.
 With the new grading system, the classification of maple syrup depends ultimately on its internal transmittance at 560nm wavelength through a 10mm sample.
 Golden must have 75 per cent or more transmittance, amber must have 50.0 to 74.9 per cent transmittance, dark must have 25.0 to 49.9 per cent transmittance, and very dark is any product having less than 25.0 per cent transmittance.